farisachugthai/viconf/.config/nvim/annotations.md

 let s:termux = exists('$PREFIX')
 let s:ubuntu = !exists('$PREFIX') && has('unix')  " syntax?

+" Dec 01, 2018: This doesn't work either
+" let s:winrc = fnamemodify(resolve(expand('<sfile>')), ':p:h').'/winrc'
+" if call(is#windows)         " doubt this is the right syntax but we're getting close "     if filereadable(s:winrc)
+"         exe 'so' s:winrc
+"     endif
+" endif

 ```

 Just pulled this off of the vimrc.
 The one above is init.vim.